 Novartis introduces ParaStar Plus (May 2012)

 ParaStar Plus is a new flea and tick product that combines fipronil (the active ingredient in Frontline) with cyphenothrin, which appears comparable to Sentry Fiprogard for dogs (see below).
-Cyphenothrin has been associated with a number of problems in dogs when used in earlier products.
-Novartis also makes Program (lufenuron, an insect growth inhibitor) and Sentinel (lufenuron plus milbemycin oxime for heartworms prevention), but neither product has been available since about January 2012, when the FDA forced the company to suspend product at the Lincoln, Nebraska plant that makes these products (see Novartis Drug Shortages Continue below).
-Novartis also makes CapStar (nytenpyrim), an oral neonicotinoid that kills fleas currently on pets but does not provide any lasting protection.
+Cyphenothrin has been associated with a number of problems in dogs when used in earlier products, and is toxic to cats.
+Novartis also makes Sentinel (lufenuron, an insect growth inhibitor, plus milbemycin oxime for heartworms prevention) and CapStar (nytenpyrim), an oral neonicotinoid that kills fleas currently on pets but does not provide any lasting protection.

 Virbac Animal Health launches Effitix (April 2012)